digitalocean/k8s-adoption-journey/docs/03-staging/observability.md

 ## Prerequisites

 1. Helm installed as explained in the [Installing required tools](installing-required-tools.md) section.
-2. A container registry already set up as explained in the [Set up DOCR](setup-docr.md) section.
-3. A Kubernetes cluster (DOKS) up and running as explained in the [Set up DOKS](setup-doks.md) section.
+2. A Kubernetes cluster (DOKS) up and running as explained in the [Set up DOKS](setup-doks.md) section.
-4. The online boutique sample application deployed to your cluster as explained in the [Deploying the app](deploying-the-online-boutique-sample-application.md.md) section.
+3. The online boutique sample application deployed to your cluster as explained in the [Deploying the app](deploying-the-online-boutique-sample-application.md.md) section.
-5. A [DO Spaces](https://cloud.digitalocean.com/spaces) bucket for `Loki` storage.
+4. A [DO Spaces](https://cloud.digitalocean.com/spaces) bucket for `Loki` storage.
 Please follow the official `DigitalOcean` tutorial to [create one](https://docs.digitalocean.com/products/spaces/how-to/create/).
 Make sure that it is set to `restrict file listing` for security reasons.

 ## Installing the Prometheus Monitoring Stack